Home » Africa » Equatorial Guinea Google Maps & Wiki

 Top of page

-Fast facts about Equatorial Guinea
+Fast Facts about Equatorial Guinea

 Are you traveling to Equatorial Guinea?
 When you are on the way to explore foreign countries in Africa, it is always good to be aware of the nature of that specific nation and the surroundings, in this case: Central Africa, bordering the Bight of Biafra, between Cameroon and Gabon.